-Please identify one course of interest from the choices offered above.
-Describe how you will apply new knowledge or skills learned to an ongoing project or propose a project that you would like to develop and explain how the implementation of that project would benefit from your participation in this training opportunity (500-1,000 words).
+Please identify the certificate type and course of interest from the choices above.
+Describe how you will apply new knowledge or skills learned to an ongoing or propose a project that you would like to develop and explain how the implementation of that project would benefit from your participation in this training opportunity (500-750 words).